MateuszNaKodach/SocialMafia/README.md

 Game Master), but I prefer to play than lead.
 So the app should able everyone (moreover person who have never play the game!) to understand rules and be a Game Master.

 That was my first project in Android.
 The app is not fisnished, because of that I've learned a lot last time, and I decided to create it from zero.
+There is better code version (with Model-View-Presenter Architecure):https://github.com/nowakprojects/Android-SocialMafia), but it's in progress to.
+I don't have enought time to finish it, because of my studies and work in startup.

 This is spaghetti code, and twisted layers, but...
 It was working so well.